MRTs provide patients and/or caregivers with an accurate description of procedures and associated risks in a truthful and comprehensible manner

 - The significance of each procedure/treatment as part of their overall management and health should be explained to patients and/or caregivers

-- Patients and/or caregivers are made aware that the use of radiation in diagnostic imaging and radiation therapy is always designed to deliver benefit and minimize risks2
+- Patients and/or caregivers are made aware that the procedure/treatment is designed to deliver benefit and minimize risks2

 - Explanations and answers to patient and/or caregiver questions should be comprehensive and accurate, and remain within the limits of an MRT’s knowledge and authority/responsibility.